How the Federal Funds Rate Affects Insurance Rates

 KEY TAKEAWAYS

 • Premium changes lag Fed decisions by 12 to 24 months.
 State regulators must approve rate changes before they take effect, and insurer bond portfolios take time to reflect new rate environments.
-The impact is real, but slow.
+The impact is real but slow.

 What the Federal Funds Rate Is (and Isn't)

 The federal funds rate is the interest rate at which U.S. banks lend reserve balances to each other overnight.
-The Federal Open Market Committee (FOMC) meets eight times per year to set a target range for this rate, not a single fixed number.
+The Federal Open Market Committee (FOMC) meets eight times a year to set a target range for this rate, not a single fixed number.
 For example, the Fed might set a range of 5.25% to 5.50%, and market rates settle somewhere within that band.
 This rate anchors short-term borrowing costs across the economy: mortgages, auto loans and credit cards.

 THE FED SETS A RATE RANGE, NOT A FIXED NUMBER